tlienart/Xranklin.jl/docs/syntax/basics.md

   ![a flamingo][flamingo]
 }

+\skip

 ## Code

 To show code, you can use one or two backticks for _inline_ code and three to five backticks for _block_ code.
-Let's see the inline case:
+Let's see the **inline** case:

 \showmd{
   Inline code: `abc` or ``a`bc``
 }

-Observe that the code doesn't break the paragraph, also in the second case with double backticks you can have code with a single backtick without it closing the code environment (this is the main motivation for ever using two backticks instead of just one).
+Observe that the inline code doesn't break the paragraph.
+Using double backticks allow to show single backticks in the code without that closing the environment.

-For blocks (three to five backticks) you can optionally indicate the language of the code which is useful if you use a library for code highlighting (Franklin templates use [highlight.js](hljs) by default).
+For **code blocks** (three to five backticks) you can optionally indicate the language of the code which is useful if you use a library for code highlighting (Franklin templates use [highlight.js](hljs) by default).